 NFL RedZone is the official subscription channel of the NFL airing every Sunday afternoon throughout the regular season.
 Its signature whip-around format drops you into key drives, big plays, and crucial moments.

-What to Find on the NFL Network
+What to watch on NFL Network

-How to Stream NFL games
+How to stream NFL games

-Best Ways for Xfinity Customers to Stream
+Best ways for Xfinity customers to stream

-X1 customers can stream live TV anywhere with the Xfinity Stream app.
+Xfinity TV customers can stream live TV anywhere with the Xfinity Stream app.
 To access third-party streaming apps like Netflix, Prime, or YouTube, watch on your Xumo Streambox or add to your X1 platform.
 Separate subscriptions or authentication of your Xfinity subscription may be required.

-Xfinity Delivers the Ultimate Fan View
+Xfinity delivers the ultimate Fan View

 With Xfinity X1, football season is about more than just game day – it’s an all-season experience.
 Watch the biggest matchups in stunning 4k, keep track of live scores, stats, and odds right on your screen with the new Fanview sidebar, and use BYO Multiview to follow multiple games at once.
 From opening kickoff in September through the big game in February, X1 puts every moment at your fingertips.